okoliechykwuka/sta_automation_ai/testcase-data/README.md

-# STRUCTURED DATA: LLM FORMAT
+# STRUCTURED DATA FOR SDT LLM

 They're 5 parent directories the datasets are located for the datafiles, which are;